Paradise Beach Grille’s 10-year Love Affair With Tropical Island Flair Pays Off

 Now Stephen meditates each morning to remove any creativity-blocking negativity.
 At night, he plays with the kids and winds down with his guitar or stained glass projects.

-In spite of his long workweek, Stephen encourages people to follow their heart.
+In spite of his long workweek, Stephen encourages people to follow their hearts.

 “If you love it, it never feels like work,” he says.
 “For me, I don’t go home feeling sad, mad or bad about what I was doin’.
 What can I do to win the day tomorrow?
 And with that attitude, I’ve never really had a bad day.”